TwilaT-Lab/T-Lab2026/docs/fnirs/3_trigger_design.md

     cpod.write(b'mp' + struct.pack('<I', 20))
     time.sleep(0.05)
 ```

 **Step 3: Code Component → “Begin Routine” tab**

+Ensure trigger has not sent when begin the routine.
 ```python
 trigger_sent = False
 ```

 **Step 4: Code Component → “Each Frame” tab**

 This part of code enables co work of stimulus presented through psychopy and trigger sent out.
 ```python
 # Send the trigger when the stimulus starts
 if text_stim.status == STARTED and not trigger_sent:

     # Send trigger code through c-pod
     if cpod is not None:
         cpod.write(b'mh' + struct.pack('<H', 1))
         print(f"Trigger 1 sent at {t:.4f}s")

     # Send a error message when trigger sending fails
     else:
         print(f"Trigger 1 should be sent at {t:.4f}s ")

     #Ensure trigger send only once.
     trigger_sent = True
 ```

 **Step 5: Code Component → “End Experiment” tab**

 Disconnect C-Pod.
 ```python
 if cpod is not None:
     cpod.close()